jzonthemtn/multilanguage-search/README.md

 # cp nifi-processors-nar/target/multilanguage-search-nifi.nar /opt/nifi/lib/
 ```

-Modify NiFI's `bootstrap.conf` to increase the `Xmx` parameter to `8g`.
-This is required to load the Apache Joshua model(s).

 Now start NiFi and create your dataflow.
 The NiFi custom processors in this project are:

 * `langdetect-processor` - This processor uses [OpenNLP](https://opennlp.apache.org/)'s language detection capability to identify the language of the input text.
 * `langtranslate-processor` - This processor uses Apache Joshua to translate the text.
-Note that this processor calls Joshua directly.
-An improvement would be to use Joshu'a built-in REST endpoint.
+Note that this processor calls Joshua directly and requires loading the Apache Joshua Language Pack in NiFi's memory.
+If you use this processor you will likely need to increase NiFi's memory in the `bootstrap.conf`.
+* `langtranslaterest-processor` - This processor uses Apache Joshua's REST interface to translate the text.
 * `wikipedia-index-search` - This processor facilitates querying a Lucene index of Wikipedia.
 (This processor is not used in the example flow in favor of an external Elasticsearch index.)

 ## Credits